vhscom/fetch-inject/README.md

 <h1 align="center">Fetch Inject</h1>

 <p align="center">
-  <strong>A library used to dynamically inline assets into the DOM using Fetch Injection.</strong>
+  <strong>A library used to dynamically inline content into the DOM using Fetch Injection.</strong>
 </p>

 <p align="center">